-Telecommuting, working remotely, home-sourcing, telework – whatever you choose to call it, one of the biggest trends in many industries today is the rise of the remote workforce.
-With improvements in communication options and an increased focus on business opportunities that extend beyond geographic location, companies have begun to look beyond city, state, and even country borders for great employees – wherever they may live.
+Telecommuting, working remotely, home-sourcing, telework – whatever you choose to call it, the remote workforce has been growing for years.
+And now, it’s the new normal.
 So what does this shift mean for employee management?
 Here are five unique responsibilities HR must take on in the world of the remote workforce.

 Hiring has always been an important responsibility of HR professionals, but with more of the workforce working remotely, the process of search and recruitment has changed quite a bit.
 Today, finding the right person is no longer limited by geography.
 Improved communication and collaboration tools allow people in some fields to work from anywhere — no relocation costs required.
 While this does open up the playing field to a greater number of players, more doesn’t necessarily mean easier, or even always better.

 As businesses large and small expand their strategies to include remote workers, HR has the difficult task of creating and improving processes for search and recruitment when local professional networks and face-to-face interviews may not be useful or feasible.

 Hiring outside of your sphere, whether that be location, connections, or expertise, can be risky, and combined with the unique challenges of managing a remote workforce, experienced hiring professionals are critical to ensuring the success of a team that includes remote employees.

 What does your onboarding process look like?
 A week of orientation?
 A meet-the-team lunch?
 Some job shadowing?
 While remote employees require you to get creative with your onboarding itinerary, the process is no less important than it is for employees that work in a central location.
 After all, onboarding doesn’t just mean learning the ropes.
 It should be about getting new hires to be productive, engaged, and valuable members of the company.